TheDeathlyCow/thermoo/wiki/docs/datapacks/environment_provider_definition.md

 ```

 ---
-Make an area warmer when exposed to sun light
+Make an area warmer when exposed to sunlight.

 ```json title="example:area_temperature"
 {